dalehamel/mctop-tool-example/docs/00750-bpf-deep-dive.md

 # eBPF deep dive

-Convincing the verifier of safety
+This section gets into the assembly code disassembly in order to explain how to structure probes to ensure they will be accepted by the kernel's BPF verifier.

+## Verifier error with variable read

 With a working replacement of all of the basic `mctop` functionality, the priority became to try and fix the garbled keys at the right layer.
 Bas Smit [@fbs] pointed out on IRC that this was actually a solved problem in `bpftrace`.

 This gave some renewed hope that there **must** be a way to get the eBPF verifier to accept a non-const length read.

-Knowing that this works in bpftrace, it would make sense to take a look at how this is handled there, as that was a codebase.
-This is the relevant LLVM IR generation from `bpftrace`:
+Knowing that this works in bpftrace, it would make sense to take a look at how this is handled there.
+This is the relevant LLVM IR generation procedure from `bpftrace`:

 ```{.cpp include=src/bpftrace/src/ast/codegen_llvm.cpp startLine=413 endLine=441}
 ```